This article will tell you what the Section 8 housing program in Oklahoma City is. And, a little about whether it may be appropriate for you or not.

-Section 8 in Oklahoma City is like a basket of apples.
-At times, you wind up with a perfect, beautiful apple from that basket.
+In that sense, Section 8 in Oklahoma city is like a basket of beautiful, ripe apples.

 Linda is elderly.